ageorge95/LEAF-chia-plot-check-organiser/README.md

 ![alt text](https://c.tenor.com/FDwYMy302gMAAAAM/tumbleweed-silence.gif?raw=true)

 # High level overview
-The tool will check the plots, using one of the pre-configured coins (XCH or XCC).
+The tool will check chia plots using the chiapos lib.

+The tool keeps a history of what was checked in the past on a plot and on a challenge level, meaning that it knows which plots and which challenges were already checked.

-On subsequent executions, only new plots (that are not present in LEAF_catalog.json) will be checked.
+On subsequent executions, only new plots and new challenges will be checked.

-The history is saved, by default, into a LEAF_catalog.json file, in the root folder of the tool's execution.
+The history is saved, by default, into an "output" folder, in the root folder of the tool's execution.

-It can display a table with all the plots, and the most important part, if the check is passed or failed, and the check's score (the total_proofs/nr_of_challenges ratio).
+It can display a table with all the plots, the challenges used to check that plot and the plot's score (the total_proofs/nr_of_challenges ratio).

+### NEW
+The plots check is a very I/O intensive operation !

+You can now put a delay between each challenge check; usefull when the HDD where the plots are located is also beeing farmed.

 # Feedback/ Contribution
 - Please post any issues you encountered or any feature requests in the issues tab.